ronnakamoto/tiny-chain/README.md

 Tiny Chain is a layer-1 blockchain that will be a completely programmable public blockchain with the ability to bring in custom pluggable consensus mechanism in addition to the default ones.

-Ease of programming smart contracts using TypeScript will be the focus on the programmable aspect of the blockchain.
+Ease of programming smart contracts using TypeScript inspired language(**TinyLang**) will be the focus on the programmable aspect of the blockchain.
+TinyLang can run on a secured sandboxed Virtual Machine - **Tiny Virtual Machine(TVM)**.

 Additionally, data from oracles can be onloaded via ChainLink while data from the chain can be exposed via Graph APIs and gRPC.